-■ ■ ■ Medication
+■ ■ Medication

 - Nonsteroidal anti-inflammatory medications, such as aspirin and ibuprofen (do not take within 7 days before surgery), or other minor pain relievers, such as acetaminophen, are often recommended.
 Take these as directed by your physician.
 Contact your physician immediately if any bleeding, stomach upset, or signs of an allergic reaction occur. - Pain relievers may be prescribed as necessary by your physician.
-Use only as directed. - Cortisone injections are rarely, if ever, indicated.
-Cortisone injections may weaken tendons, so it is better to give the condition more time to heal than to use them.
+Do not take prescription pain medication for longer than 4 to 7 days.
+Use only as directed and only as much as you need. - Cortisone injections are almost never indicated.
+These injections may weaken tendons, so it is better to give the condition more time to heal than to use them.